Do Generalized-Gamma Scale Mixtures of Normals Fit Large Image Datasets?: Introduction and Background

 \textbf{Does the prior model fit empirical data?} \begin{enumerate}[label=(\alph*), leftmargin=1.2cm] \item If so, for what datasets? \item Under which representations? \item And for which parameters? \end{enumerate}

 We evaluate the fit of the prior model by examining two main assumptions.
 First, independence of entries after a change of basis.
 Second, the parametric form of the marginals.
-We test the latter in detail, and perform exploratory tests to examine whether independence is plausible.
+We test the latter in detail, and perform exploratory tests to study the independence assumption.